Xbox One X does everything the Xbox One S does, but in 4K resolution. It offers limited visual enhancements for 1080p TV owners.

 Essentially, every game will receive an FPS boost, but only the games that get an “Xbox One X enhancement patch” will truly be able to reach stable 60 FPS on a 1080p screen.
 Even then, the graphical improvements are mostly negligible and come down to better anti-aliasing, slightly sharper textures, and a tad better effects.

-In the end, the only reason to get an Xbox One X if you don’t own a 4K TV is if you really want that performance boost or are planning on getting a 4K TV in the near future.
+In the end, the only reason to get an Xbox One X if you don’t own a 4K TV is if you really desire that performance boost or are planning on purchasing a 4K TV in the near future.

 XBOX One X vs XBOX One S – The Price